rndmzd/mongobate/README.md

 ## TODO

-- Config option to switch on/off components
+- Audio for VIP users
-- Available markets check
+- OBS handler for dynamic overlays